-Have you ever wondered why some people get extra features on their Smartphone while some are left behind with their stock features and nothing happens?
+Have you ever wondered why some people get extra features on their smartphones while others are left behind with their stock features and nothing happens?

-Rooting Android is one of the biggest unique selling points; users of Android OS mostly rely on its flexibility and malleability.
-While Apple’s iOS is workable right off the packaging, it is also more closed in than the Android, which is why Google’s popular operating system [Android] has been such a hit among developers.
+Rooting Android is one of the biggest unique selling points, as users of the Android OS mostly rely on its flexibility and malleability.
+While Apple’s iOS is workable right off the packaging, it is also more closed in than Android, which is why Google’s popular operating system [Android] has been such a hit among developers.

-To truly understand just how much you can do with the Android, though, you have to root it.
-Well, it’s one of the benefits of rooting your Smartphone.
-I know someone might still be asking “what is rooting”.
+To truly understand just how much you can do with an Android, though, you have to root it.
+Well, it’s one of the benefits of rooting your smartphone.
+I know someone might still be asking “what is rooting?“

-- Rooting Android helps unlock the full potential of your phone.
-You can use apps like Greenify to close useless applications automatically, effectively improving your device performance.
+- Rooting your Android helps unlock the full potential of your phone.
+You can use apps like Greenify to close useless applications automatically, effectively improving your device’s performance.

-- Rooting gives you the privilege to stop applications that start automatically on boot [Nowadays some Android devices has this feature preinstalled].
+- Rooting gives you the privilege to stop applications that start automatically on boot (some Android devices have this feature preinstalled).

 - You can browse the Android root folder and make changes to the system files, which means altering and installing or removing some of the key elements of your phone.

-- Rooting brings more customization to your Android, flashing of custom roms –reason lots of people even think of rooting.
+- Rooting brings more customization to your Android and allows flashing of custom roms—the reason lots of people even think of rooting.

 - Battery optimization

-- Bricking your device: Flashing of custom roms is great, but flashing incompatible roms on your device can freeze it from turning on again [Hard brick].
+- Bricking your device: Flashing custom roms is great, but flashing incompatible roms on your device can freeze it from turning on again (hard brick).

-- Once rooted, never update your device via OTA or SD card because this will result in soft-bricking your android.
+- Once rooted, never update your device via OTA or SDcard (stock recovery method) because this will result in soft-bricking your android.

 - Interfering with wrong system file/apps can leave your device vulnerable to viruses, or might even lead to damaging some features.